bbepis/XUnity.AutoTranslator/README.md

 FallbackFontTextMeshPro=         ;Adds a fallback font for TextMeshPro in case a specific character is not supported.
 This is recommended over OverrideFontTextMeshPro
 ResizeUILineSpacingScale=        ;A decimal value that the default line spacing should be scaled by during UI resizing, for example: 0.80.
 NOTE: Only works for UGUI
 ForceUIResizing=True             ;Indicates whether the UI resize behavior should be applied to all UI components regardless of them being translated.
 IgnoreTextStartingWith=\u180e;   ;Indicates that the plugin should ignore any strings starting with certain characters.
-This is a list seperated by ';'.
+This is a list separated by ';'.
 TextGetterCompatibilityMode=False ;Indicates whether or not to enable "Text Getter Compatibility Mode".
 Should only be enabled if required by the game.
 GameLogTextPaths=                ;Indicates specific paths for game objects that the game uses as "log components", where it continuously appends or prepends text to.
 Requires expert knowledge to setup.
-This is a list seperated by ';'.
+This is a list separated by ';'.
 RomajiPostProcessing=ReplaceMacronWithCircumflex;RemoveApostrophes;ReplaceHtmlEntities ;Indicates what type of post processing to do on 'translated' romaji texts.
 This can be important in certain games because the font used does not support various diacritics properly.
-This is a list seperated by ';'.
+This is a list separated by ';'.
 Possible values: ["RemoveAllDiacritics", "ReplaceMacronWithCircumflex", "RemoveApostrophes", "ReplaceHtmlEntities"]
 TranslationPostProcessing=ReplaceMacronWithCircumflex;ReplaceHtmlEntities ;Indicates what type of post processing to do on translated texts (not romaji).
 Possible values: ["RemoveAllDiacritics", "ReplaceMacronWithCircumflex", "RemoveApostrophes", "ReplaceWideCharacters", "ReplaceHtmlEntities"]
 RegexPostProcessing=None         ;Indicates what type of post processing to perform on the capture groups of regexes.
 Possible values: ["RemoveAllDiacritics", "ReplaceMacronWithCircumflex", "RemoveApostrophes", "ReplaceWideCharacters", "ReplaceHtmlEntities"]
 CacheRegexLookups=False          ;Indicates whether or not results of regex lookups should be output to the specified OutputFile